LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Method

 \subsection{Motion-Content Decomposed Video Autoencoder}

-Targeting image-driven video generation, the motion component can be significantly compressed due to its high redundancy on both spatial and temporal dimension, while preserving more content information is beneficial to improve the quality of reconstruction.
-Thus, we employ two separate encoders to extract motion and content features, each with a different compression strategy.
+Targeting image-conditional video generation, preserving more content information is beneficial to improve the video quality, while the motion component can be significantly compressed due to its high redundancy on both spatial and temporal dimension.
+Thus, we employ different compression strategies through two separate encoders to extract motion and content representation.